- For Attendees

 All rigging at the venue, will be undertaken solely by ADNEC Services.
 Rigging of banners, etc. above individual stands or rigging of stand structures from the hall roof will only be permitted at ADNEC’s discretion.

-- Licensees must, therefore, advise ADNEC Services of their rigging policy (i.e., whether rigging is permitted above individual stands or limited to certain areas) and include such advice in their exhibitor manual.
+- Exhibitor must, therefore, advise IAAPA Show Management and ADNEC Services of their rigging policy (i.e., whether rigging is permitted above individual stands or limited to certain areas) and include such advice in their exhibitor manual.

 - Rigging will be subject to sufficient time and access being available to carry out such operations safely and must be carried out within the license period, unless otherwise agreed by ADNEC.